jogoodma/homology-explorer/docs/proposal.md

 ### Related Work

 To date, the presentation of results from DIOPT have been limited to tabular HTML results or downloadable tab separated files^[Alliance of Genome Resources Consortium.
 Harmonizing model organism data in the Alliance of Genome Resources.
 Genetics.
 2022 Apr 4;220(4):iyac022. doi: 10.1093/genetics/iyac022.
 PMID: 35380658; PMCID: PMC8982023.] ^[Gramates LS, Agapite J, Attrill H, Calvi BR, Crosby MA, Dos Santos G, Goodman JL, Goutte-Gattat D, Jenkins VK, Kaufman T, Larkin A, Matthews BB, Millburn G, Strelets VB; the FlyBase Consortium.
 FlyBase: a guided tour of highlighted features.
 Genetics.
 2022 Apr 4;220(4):iyac035. doi: 10.1093/genetics/iyac035.
 PMID: 35266522; PMCID: PMC8982030.].
+Other resources that do offer a more visual presentation of homology data don't offer the meta analysis that DIOPT

 # Project Proposal